Project Gotham Racing 4: Premium Challenge Pack

 The Premium PGR 4 Challenge Pack adds seven new cars and three new bikes.
 It also adds the World Challenge Arcade Mode which is 20 new arcade events.
 From 9–16 March 2009, the pack was included as part of Xbox LIVE's Deal of the Week promotion where the pack was temporarily available to Gold members at a discounted price.

 Reception

+Critical

-Project Gotham Racing 4 received "generally favourable" reviews according to video game review aggregator Metacritic.
+Project Gotham Racing 4 received "generally favourable" reviews according to video game review aggregator website Metacritic.

 Official Xbox Magazine UK gave the game a perfect ten, 1UP.com gave it an A−, and Edge and VideoGamer.com both gave it 9 out of 10.
 TeamXbox gave the game an 8.4, citing that it was more of "the same" and that Bizarre should move on to bigger and better things.
 Game Informer gave it an 8.75, stating that the game "has blown its own doors off and finally grown from being a bite-sized, almost niche racer into a full-fledged experience that all racing fanatics should enjoy."

+Sales

 Project Gotham Racing 4 received a "Platinum" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 300,000 copies in the United Kingdom.

+Accolades

+During the 11th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Project Gotham Racing 4 for "Racing Game of the Year".